HiRISEAI/hiriseai.github.io/_pages/about.md

 - Darren Johnson

 **Our Website**:
 Many images we are using on this website are HiRISE images of Martian landscapes.
-We download the jpg images from the HiRISE website and split every one of them into a 512px by 512 px squares.
+We download the jpg images from the [HiRISE website](https://www.uahirise.org/){:target="_blank"} and split every one of them into a 512px by 512 px squares.
 All the image file names are kept the same as on the HiRISE website.